Thinking about retraining? It’s never too late…

 What is retraining?

-Retraining is when people refresh, revisit, and develop their skills through continuous learning and training programmes.
+Retraining is when people refresh, revisit, and develop their skills through continuous learning, training programmes, and courses.

 It allows them to keep their abilities up-to-date with technological and business developments or facilitate a career change – and may also be needed to ensure employees are eligible to work under updated policies or new working conditions.